danyjiang/ech158c/README.md

-# ech158c
+## About
-A brief analysis on the validity of equilibrium reaction model for direct synthesis of dimethyl carbonate.
+A senior design group in the Chemical Engineering Department at University of California, Davis has worked on analyzing an equilibrium reaction model for the direct synthesis of dimethyl carbonate <sup>1,2</sup>

 ## Image Comparison